playframework/play-samples/README.md

-# Getting started with Play (Scala)
+# Play Scala Database Integration using Slick

-This project demonstrate how to create a simple CRUD application with Play.
+This project demonstrates how to create a simple CRUD application with [Play](https://www.playframework.com/) and [Slick](http://slick.lightbend.com/doc/3.1.1/) using [Play-Slick](https://www.playframework.com/documentation/latest/PlaySlick).